 Creating a timeline this way guarantees the size and frame rate will be the same as your clips.
 If you need a different setup, go to Use Custom Settings while creating the timeline.

-Step 3: Apply a Transition
+Apply the Transition

 Make sure the Effects Library is displayed.
 You’ll find it on the upper right side of the screen, right next to the Media Pool.
 Once activated, all effects will be displayed.
 Select Video Transitions if needed.